The initial CrimsonCard for new Indiana University employees and students will be provided at no cost to the cardholder.

 IU Printing Questions

 CrimsonCard does not manage the printing process at IU.
-It is though heavily integrated into the printing process.
+It is though integrated into the printing process.
 Additional information about printing at IU can be found by visiting the IU Knowledge Base.

 Credit for damaged or unprinted output is available upon request at most STC locations.
 As soon as possible after your loss, contact a consultant.
 If you are at IUB or IUPUI, contact a TCC consultant.
 At all other campuses, contact your campus Support Center.
 Refunds cannot be issued after the semester ends.